victornunesg/interactive-rating/README.md

 ## About the project

 This is a challenge from the FrontEnd Challenge website (https://www.frontendmentor.io/home).

-The objective is to build an interactive rating component and get it looking as close to the design as possible.
+The objective is to build out this interactive rating component and get it looking as close to the design as possible.

 The users should be able to: